 If you believe the advert, Dolmio isn’t an Italian-themed ready meal.
 It’s a way of showing your family and friends that you care and that you’re a good parent.
 All for a few quid.
 This transforms Dolmio from a humdrum jar of sauce to something that fulfills a strong, emotional need and builds self-esteem.

 Now, I’m not suggesting that buying pasta sauce is a solution for low self-esteem, but it is a good example of how this thinking can help your business.

 What does this mean for your marketing?

 Your messages need to show not just how you satisfy your customers basic needs, but also how you satisfy these emotional needs and desires.

 Knowing your customers is important so we’ve created a template that helps you work out what your customers are really looking for and in turn, what do you really do.
-You can download it here.
+Contact us for a copy

 Here are some examples:

 What you are.
 A place to buy food. (physiological)

 What you do?
 Provide great local foods, have a cafe and other activities.